 Performance Management: Both a Process and a System

-As Fred Nickols, Senior Consultant with the Distance Learning Company, says, "The blunt truth is that, if they have any work objectives at all, most people set their own.
-It is the era of knowledge work and the knowledge worker …"
+As Fred Nickols, Senior Consultant with the Distance Learning Company, said in an interview, "The blunt truth is that, if they have any work objectives at all, most people set their own.
+It is the era of knowledge work and the knowledge worker."

 Many so-called "bosses" (if that term has any utility at all) are in no position to set work objectives, to monitor their accomplishment, or to supervise their pursuit.

 The work, especially at the task level, is in the hands and the heads of the workers.
 To be sure, a manager could formulate goals and objectives having to do with improvement in work processes and the like, but if these must be left to the workers to realize, who needs the manager?
 An even better question is, "Who needs work objectives?"

 An Effective Performance Management System Instead of Performance Appraisal

 An effective performance management system sets new employees up to succeed, so they can help your organization succeed.
 An effective performance management system provides enough guidance, so people understand what is expected of them.